JuliaHEP/UnROOT.jl/README.md

 ## Status
 We support reading all scalar branch and jagged branch of "basic" types, provide indexing and iteration interface with per branch basket-cache.
-As a metric, UnROOT can read all branches (~1800) of CMS NanoAOD.
+As a metric, UnROOT can read all branches (~1800) of CMS NanoAOD including jagged `TLorentzVector` branch.

 ## Quick Start
 The most easy way to access data is through `LazyTree`, which is `<: AbstractDataFrame` and